srinath-dhanasekar/trigger/Trigger 5.md

 # Create the field called "Contact Relationship" checkbox on the Contact Object and Create the related object called "Contact Relationship" which is related list to the Contacts.(Lookup Relationship).
-    a.
+### a.
 When we create contact by checking Contact Relationship checkbox, then Contact Relationship will be created automatically for that contact.
-    b.
+### b.
 When we change the Owner of the Contact Relationship, then the Owner name will be automatically populated in the Contact Relationship Name field.
-    c. when we delete the Contact, Then Contact Relationship will be deleted automatically
+### c. when we delete the Contact, Then Contact Relationship will be deleted automatically
-    d. when we undelete the Contact, then Contact Relationship will be undeleted automatically
+### d. when we undelete the Contact, then Contact Relationship will be undeleted automatically

-# Trigger
+# Trigger for contact object

 trigger ContactTrigger on Contact (before insert, after insert, before update, after update, before delete, after delete, after undelete) {